developersCradle/reactive-programming/README.md

 </p>

 > In reactive programming, you generally want:
-> *“Nothing happens until there is a subscriber.”*
+> *“Nothing happens until there is a subscriber.”* ~ Art of Reactive Programming, Me.

 <details>